publishpress/PublishPress-Checklists/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

-= [2.6.1] - 2021-11-10 =
+= [2.5.1] - 2021-11-11 =

 * Fixed: Skip the comply of requirements when "Include pre-publish checklist" is disabled
 * Fixed: Preferences Panel box is broken
+* Fixed: Changed ID of span where full slug is picked up from

 = [2.5.0] - 2021-04-22 =